mhasanzahidd/SQL-Data-Warehouse-Project/README.md

 The main goal of this project is to take raw source data, process it through a structured ETL pipeline, and transform it into reliable, business-ready data using a Bronze, Silver, and Gold layer architecture.

-The project focuses on practical Data Warehousing concepts such as data integration, data cleansing, transformation, data quality validation, dimensional modeling, and Star Schema design.
+The project focuses on practical Data Warehousing concepts such as data integration, data cleansing, transformation, data quality validation, dimensional modeling, and Star schema design.

 ---

 ## Project Goals